 1. Walk across Herm

 Herm is the smallest island that allows day trippers.
-It’s only one and a half miles long and about half a mile wide so it’s easy to walk across.
-What makes it special is the scenery.
-Known as the prettiest island Herm has stunning golden beaches to laze on and there are no cars allowed so you’ll really unwind.
-There is a hotel there – The White House Hotel – with no clocks, no telephones and no televisions!
+It’s only one and a half miles long and about half a mile wide, so it’s easy to walk across.
+What makes it unique is the scenery.
+Known as the prettiest island, Herm has stunning golden beaches to laze on, and no cars are allowed, so you’ll unwind.

 2. Go Back in time to a Neolithic Community

 La Hougue Bie is where you’ll find one of the best examples of passage graves in Europe.
-Here you can find out more about life in a Neolithic community on Jersey around six thousand years ago.
-There is a medieval chapel on the mound now but it’s still a tranquil and spiritual place where you can stand inside the chamber of the grave itself.
+Here you can learn more about life in a Neolithic community in Jersey around six thousand years ago.
+There is a medieval chapel on the mound now, but it’s still a tranquil and spiritual place where you can stand inside the chamber of the grave itself.
 There is a museum too where you can discover more about this time and the German Occupation in WWII.

 3. Rejuvenate yourself

-The Club Spa in Jersey offers deluxe relaxation and beauty treatments derived from the marine surroundings to ensure you get the best in top to toe beauty therapies.
-Indulge in massage, sauna, steam rooms, salt pool and cabin in this contemporary and luxurious spa.
+The Club Spa in Jersey offers deluxe relaxation and beauty treatments derived from the marine surroundings to ensure you get the best in top-to-toe beauty therapies.
+Indulge in a massage, sauna, steam rooms, salt pool and cabin in this contemporary and luxurious spa.